navaJoland |

 Several Episcopal medical missions with churches were built many years ago--in Fort Defiance, Arizona, in 1894, in Farmington, New Mexico, in 1922, and in Bluff, Utah, in 1942--and still form the core church presence.
 A few small churches serve outlying areas.
 Now the old buildings are to be repurposed for community development and local enterprises--a soap-making business in Fort Defiance, the Hozho Wellness Center and website services business in Farmington, and a community center and retreat center in Bluff. |

 St. Andrew's and ECN.
 Our relationship began with Bishop Bailey's visit to St. Andrew’s in 2018.
 In 2019, three St. Andrew’s members visited the Navajoland church the better to understand the mission and ways we might learn and help.
-After seeing several sites, a project in Bluff was decided upon: a 2020 service trip to build raised vegetable garden beds for the community, make repairs in the rectory, and prune the fruit trees as well as become better acquainted with Navajo traditions and sites.
-That trip was canceled by COVID, but we plan to schedule a new one soon.
+After seeing several sites, the mission at Bluff was decided as the site for our efforts.
+Due to COVID the initial service trip was delayed until autumn 2022 when a St. Andrew's group was able to complete several small projects.

 Please see ecofnavajoland.org for more information.